seanreads/soundscaper-api/README.md

-Places sound like just as they are described.
+What if a place sounds like just as it is described?